Old-fashioned big top circus coming to Farmington

-Culpepper & Merriweather Circus, known as "America’s Favorite Big Top Circus" is coming to Farmington's Engler Park for performances on Sunday, June 13 and Monday, June 14.
+Culpepper & Merriweather Circus, known as "America’s Favorite Big Top Circus" is coming to Farmington's Engler Park for performances Sunday and Monday.

 This event is sponsored by the St. Francois County Rotary Club.